-I am currently an Assistant Professor of English at Portland State University.
-I research and teach classes in 20th-century Anglophone modernism, critical theory, sound studies, film, musicology, and adaptation studies.
+I am currently an Associate Professor of English at Portland State University, where I research and teach classes in 20th-century Anglophone modernism, film and media studies, and critical theory.
 After receiving my Ph.D. from Vanderbilt University, I served as an academic adviser, as an ACLS Fellow at the University of California at Santa Barbara, and as an assistant professor at Texas A&M University – Corpus Christi.

 My first book, Sublime Noise: Musical Culture and the Modernist Writer

 , explores the relationships among modernist literature, music, noise, and aural culture.
 I have published in Textual Practice

 , Studies in the Novel